 Dependant on activity

 Costs vary for each activity.
 Students who participate pay only for the events they attend.
-Our aim is to provide some events in 2016 with minimal cost for students.
+Our aim is to provide events at minimal cost for students.

 Students who participate in the DIVAS program are expected to conduct themselves in accordance with the College Co-Curricular Code of Conduct.

 The Science Robotics Club is an out-of-school-hours club which offers students the chance to do science and robotics related activities that extend and enhance the science and technology they experience in the classroom.

 - To encourage interest in Science and Technology

 - To provide opportunities and facilities to support scientific interest

 - To encourage a spirit of comradeship

 - To liaise with other organizations who share these aims